Policy Number: I-18

 After the completion of 60% of the session, a student who withdraws or is withdrawn from a course will be assigned a grade of "F".
 Exceptions to this policy may be made under mitigating circumstances.
 Such circumstances must be documented and a copy of the documentation must be placed in the student's academic file.
 In order to be eligible for an administrative withdrawal, the student must have been making satisfactory progress in the course at the time of withdrawal.

 Students seeking exceptions to this withdrawal policy must submit an Administrative Withdrawal Form and a copy of the documentation of the mitigating circumstance to the Admissions Office Manager.

 The grade "I" is to be used only for verifiable, unavoidable reasons that a student is unable to complete a course within the normal course time.
-To be eligible to receive an "I", the student must (1) have satisfactorily completed more than 50% and (2) must request the faculty member assign the "I" grade and indicate why it is warranted.
+To be eligible to receive an "I", the student must (1) have satisfactorily completed more than 60% of the course and attendance requirements and (2) must request the faculty member assign the "I" grade and indicate why it is warranted.
 The faculty member has the discretion to decide whether the "I" grade will be awarded.
 Since the "incomplete" extends the enrollment in the course, requirements for satisfactory completion shall be established through consultation between the faculty member and the student.